Investing in Futures & Empowering Families • September 13-16, 2018 • New York Marriott Marquis • New York, NY

 Conference registration is now open!
-To register, download the Registration Form (.pdf) or click below to register online.
+Download the Registration Form (.pdf) to register or click below to register online.

 COE encourages programs to register online to receive a $30 discount.
-Retirees, alumni and participants taking advantage of any other discounts than those listed below will need to register by using our paper registration form (.pdf).
+Retirees, alumni and participants taking advantage of any other discounts than those listed below will need to register using our paper Registration Form (.pdf).

 |Postmark Deadlines||Council Member||Non-Member||Retiree||TRIO Alumni||Student|